zyz9066/CS565-Cryptography/README.md

 # CS565-Cryptography
-a few algorithms for number theory
+a few algorithms of number theory